AkshayAkkalagari/Firebase-Contact-App/README.md

+In this project I have made a Contact App using Firebase which is a NoSQL database.
+I have used "Formik" for forms and "YUP" for forms validation.

+In this App we can add, Update and Delete a contact which will also be reflected in the database.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.